Course Toolbox for Faculty & Staff

 Late submissions or last minute requests negatively impact staff and committee member workload and may not be reviewed.

 CCI does not routinely review courses during the summer.
-Courses submitted for review after the end of the quarter in June will not be reviewed until the start of the following fall quarter.
+Courses submitted for review in June will not be reviewed until the start of the following fall quarter.

 Exceptions will be granted to address emergency issues, such as last minute staffing changes due to an unexpected separation, medical emergency or similar issue.
 To ensure timely approval of courses, departments and programs must prioritize meeting course approval deadlines.